aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

         - field: peer_interface
           name: peer_device_interface

+      cloudvision_tags_device_generate:
         # Each EOS device will have tag called 'ip_routing' which will
         # have a value of 'True' if ip_routing is enabled on the device.
-      cloudvision_tags_device_generate:
         - field: ip_routing
           name: layer3_routing
+        # Each EOS device will have tag called 'bgp_router_id' which will
+        # have the router_id used for BGP, if it is configured for the device.
+        # Note the use of dot notation for the field.
+        - field: router_bgp.router_id
+          name: bgp_router_id
     ```

+## Applying the Tags on CloudVision

+For the tags to be available and applied to devices in CloudVision, the role [`arista.avd.cloudvision`](./../../../cloudvision/README.md) need to be called against the fabric.